+Implementation Notes:

+Using UInt64 to store SMP ID is mainly for performance consideration and for future use.

+Clients might consider also using the UInt64 to story the SMP ID in their systems.

 Market Maker Protection

 Market Maker Protection (MMP) is a mechanism to reduce the risk of market maker having outstanding quote traded on the same underlying beyond a pre-configured limit.